Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

-F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the better business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, earnings, profitability, risk and valuation.
+SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, profitability, dividends, institutional ownership, valuation, earnings and analyst recommendations.

+This is a breakdown of recent ratings and price targets for SiteOne Landscape Supply and F45 Training, as provided by MarketBeat.com.

-This table compares F45 Training and SiteOne Landscape Supply’s revenue, earnings per share (EPS) and valuation.
+This table compares SiteOne Landscape Supply and F45 Training’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue